dgsan/instrumentl-demo/README.md

   that something more powerful would be a better choice if dealing with lots of docs like this in production.
 If there's a trick to predicting tag changes I didn't notice it.
+* Set this project up with tailwind and stimulus reflex to potentially play with them in the future, but that caused a huge time sync because of the javascript pack pipeline stuff having issues...